 If you have purchased a ticket through VisitBritain, VisitEngland or another source please contact them for a refund as these tickets will not be accepted.

 All tickets must be purchased through our website.

-From July 19th, face coverings will be optional when visiting the Chapel.
+Face coverings will be optional when visiting the Chapel during public visiting hours.
 There may be occasions when it may be difficult to maintain social distancing, and in these instances we recommend that you wear a face covering.

 Yes we do, and thorough risk assessments have also been carried out to ensure the safe re-opening.